Skip to content

 get_actual_sample_rate() -> float | None

-Return the actual sample rate achieved by the hardware after start().
+Actual hardware sample rate achieved after start().

 write_analog_value ¤